Florida Licensing Authority

 Professional associations are an excellent resource for those interested in pursuing an investigative career and those already working in the business.
-P.I. associations provide access to invaluable resources such as training and continuing education opportunities, networking events and conferences, and legislative lobbying power and can be a source of business through information and case sharing.
+P.I. associations provide access to invaluable resources such as training and continuing education opportunities, networking events and conferences, and legislative lobbying power.
+They can be a source of business through information and case sharing.

-I highly recommend that you join a state association and become active – run for a board position, speak at meetings, participate in volunteer activities, and more.
+I highly recommend joining a state association and becoming active – running for a board position, speaking at meetings, participating in volunteer activities, and more.

 The following are the most prominent groups in the state:

-Florida Association of Licensed Investigators – Established in 1994, the FALI is the largest private investigation association in Florida.
-The FALI website provides up-to-date information and news on the investigation industry and an extensive amount of resources for existing and aspiring private eyes.
+Florida Association of Licensed Investigators – Established in 1994, the FALI is Florida’s largest private investigation association.
+The FALI website provides up-to-date information and news on the investigation industry and extensive resources for existing and aspiring private eyes.

-Florida Association of Private Investigators – A professional organization created to provide a voice for licensed private investigators and related professionals within the State of Florida and throughout the United States.
+Florida Association of Private Investigators – A professional organization created to provide a voice for licensed private investigators and related professionals in Florida and throughout the United States.
 FAPI offers its members extensive networking opportunities with other experienced investigators nationwide and a place to share referrals, questions, sources of information, and more in a friendly, non-competitive, yet professional atmosphere through our members-only discussion group and forums.

-Once you’re ready to look for employment, view a list of private investigators and investigation agencies in Florida.
+Once ready for employment, view a list of private investigators and investigation agencies in our Florida directory.
 Contact each agency in your area and ask if there are any open positions.

 Training Resources – Improve your chances of getting licensed by completing a professional degree program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed and begin your career.